voyd-lang/voyd/spec/surface.md

     (add 1 2)
     ```

-2. Commas can be used to separate function calls on the same line

-    ````void
-    add 1 2, add 3 4

-    // Becomes
-    (add 1 2)
-    (add 3 4)

-    This can be useful when calling functions with a large number of arguments:
-    ```void
-    add(
-    	1, 2,
-    	add 3 4
-    )

-    // Becomes
-    (add 1 2 (add 3 4))
-    ````

-3. Indented lines are grouped together in a block and passed to their parent function call provided:
+2. Indented lines are grouped together in a block and passed to their parent function call provided:

     1. There are no empty lines between the child and the parent
     2. The first child is not a named argument
-    3. The direct child is not wrapped in parenthesis.
-Note: this does not apply to nested children.
+    3. The line is not surrounded by parenthesis (part of an argument list)

     ```void
     add 2